10-12 months

 Procedure:

-• It takes approximately an hour and a half under general anesthesia.
+• It takes approximately 2.5 hours to 3 hours under general anesthesia.

 • How the child should eat after the procedure:

-• We start with water and glucose (sugar) in the first two times.
+• We start with water and glucose (sugar) in the first two times gently using a syringe.

 • Afterwards, the child will drink light liquids (interspersed with light) for two days, such as apple and grape juices and milk.